ameng10/forkcast/design/concepts/api-specs.md

 }
 ```
 ---
 ### POST /api/UserAuthentication/login

-**Description:** Authenticates a user and starts a new session.
+**Description:** Authenticates a user with their username and password.

 **Requirements:**
-- A user with the given `username` must exist.
+- A user exists with the given `username`.
-- The provided `password` must match the user's stored password.
+- The provided `password` matches the user's stored password hash.

 **Effects:**
-- Creates a new session for the authenticated user.
+- Returns the matching user's ID.
-- Returns the user's ID and the new session ID.
+- If no user exists with the `username` or the `password` does not match, returns an error message.

 **Request Body:**
 ```json